A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams: Acknowledgment

-\paragraph{Designing the Worker-Action Costs} The concept of capability derives from the utility value described by \textit{Gerkey and Matari\'c}, as the cost of executing an action~\cite{gerkey2003role}, estimated as a combination of different sensor information.
-In their setup, the team is composed of agents of the same type, and hence the utility depends mainly on the task.
+\paragraph{Designing the Worker-Action Costs} In this paragraph, we highlight different aspects that can be considered in cost design.
+However, the specific choice is task-dependent and beyond the goal of the paper.
+We refer to~\cite{lamon2019capability} for an in-depth analysis of the factors and design of costs in a role allocation problem.
+The concept of capability derives from the utility value described by \textit{Gerkey and Matari\'c}, as the cost of executing an action~\cite{gerkey2003role}, estimated as a combination of different sensor information.
+In their setup, the team is composed of workers of the same type, and hence the utility depends mainly on the action.
 Typical production line indicators are process time~\cite{chen2014optimal}, additional investment, and process quality, estimated from work measurements techniques like MTM (\textit{method time measurement}) and RTM (\textit{robot time and motion}).
-In mixed teams, such as in HRC, all these aspects, together with agents' characteristics, play a fundamental role in the cost that an agent pays to achieve a task.
+In mixed teams, such as in HRC, all these aspects, together with workers' characteristics, play a fundamental role in the cost that a worker pays to achieve an action.
 In a previous study, the authors investigated the measurable capabilities that both humans and robots share~\cite{lamon2019capability}.
+These dynamic capabilities can complement the static binary capabilities (capable/not capable) included as optimization constraints.
 Three indexes are presented, \textit{task complexity}, \textit{agent dexterity}, and \textit{agent effort}.
-While the first one models the feasibility of an action by the agent, the other two evaluates the kinematic and dynamic properties of the agents.
-Nevertheless, such indexes are quite complex and require a profound robotic knowledge (robotic and human modeling, inverse kinematics, and inverse dynamics) to be computed, and hence, might not be suitable for industrial settings.
-Furthermore, other indexes have already application in manufacturing, such as human ergonomics risk indicators, both posture-related (e.g \textit{REBA}~\cite{hignett2000rapid}) and task-specific (e.g. \textit{WISHA}~\cite{waters1993revised} or \textit{EAWS}~\cite{schaub2013european}).
-Moreover, the cost choice could also affect the teamed performance, by changing online the robot behavior.
-Some works demonstrated that different factors, such as robot trajectories~\cite{dragan2013legibility,bekkis2020robot}, velocity or acceleration~\cite{kulic2007physiological,lagomarsino2022fast}, and human-robot distance~\cite{arai2010assessment,bergman2020close}, influence the collaboration in terms of stress and mental fatigue.
-For these reasons, costs could change dynamically to prevent those undesirable conditions (e.g. \eqref{eq:distance_costs}).
+While the first one models the feasibility of an action by the worker, the other two evaluate the kinematic and dynamic properties of workers.
+By including these workspace-dependent quantities in the problem, the strategies computed iteratively by the Role Allocator node will differ according to the worker state, time-variable plans, and collaboration strategies.
+Nevertheless, such indexes are quite complex and require profound robotic knowledge (robotic and human modeling, inverse kinematics, and inverse dynamics) to be computed, and hence, might not be suitable for industrial settings.
+Furthermore, other indexes have already been applied in manufacturing, such as human ergonomics risk indicators, both posture-related (e.g., \textit{REBA}~\cite{hignett2000rapid}) and task-specific (e.g., \textit{WISHA}~\cite{waters1993revised} or \textit{EAWS}~\cite{schaub2013european}).
+Moreover, the cost choice could also affect the teamed performance by changing the robot's online behavior.
+Some works demonstrated that different factors, such as robot trajectories~\cite{dragan2013legibility,bekkis2020robot}, velocity or acceleration~\cite{kulic2007physiological,lagomarsino2022robot}, and human-robot distance~\cite{arai2010assessment,bergman2020close}, influence the collaboration in terms of stress and mental fatigue.
+For these reasons, costs could change dynamically to prevent those undesirable conditions.